timescale/docs/api-reference/create_hypertable.md

 | DATE |
 | Integer (SMALLINT, INT, BIGINT) |

-<highlight type="tip"> The type flexibility of the 'time' column allows the use of non-time-based values as the primary chunk partitioning column, as long as those values can increment.
+<highlight type="tip"> The type flexibility of the 'time' column allows the use
+of non-time-based values as the primary chunk partitioning column, as long as those values can increment.
 </highlight>

-Test

-<highlight type="tip"> For incompatible data types (e.g. `jsonb`) you can specify a function to the `time_partitioning_func` argument which can extract a compatible data type
+<highlight type="tip"> For incompatible data types (e.g. `jsonb`) you can
+specify a function to the `time_partitioning_func` argument which can extract a compatible data type
 </highlight>

 The units of `chunk_time_interval` should be set as follows: